Embedding the prime model of real exponentiation into o-minimal exponential fields: Abstract

 \section{Abstract}

-Motivated by the decidability question for the theory of real exponentiation and by the Transfer Conjecture for o-minimal exponential fields, we show that, under the assumption of Scha\-nu\-el's Conjecture, the prime model of real exponentiation is embeddable into any o-minimal exponential field.
-This is deduced from a more general unconditional result on the embeddability of exponential algebraic clo\-sures in o-minimal exponential fields.
+Motivated by the decidability question for the theory of real exponentiation and by the Transfer Conjecture for o-minimal exponential fields, we show that, under the assumption of Scha\-nu\-el's Conjecture, the prime model of real exponentiation is embeddable into any o-minimal exponential field, { where the embedding is not necessarily elementary.
+This is a consequence of an unconditional model theoretic embeddability result that we obtain by applying K\H{o}nig's Lemma.}